 In this course we study the finite element method for the numerical solution of linear and nonlinear partial differential equations.
 We introduce the most important finite elements, for example higher order polynomials on tetrahedra and hexahedra as well as isoparametric elements.
 An abstract framework for the analysis of elliptic problems is used throughout the course, in example to prove existence and uniqueness and for error analysis.
 A very important and popular application of the finite element method in engineering is analyzing properties of mechanical components.
 We therefore focus our examples of applications on solid mechanics, for example linear elasticity and thermo-elasticity.
 Mandatory computer sessions are included in the course.

 The course requires 90 ECTS of which 22,5 ECTS in Calculus including a course in Multivariable Calculus, a course in Linear Algebra on basic level and a course in Numerical Methods for Partial Differential Equations on advanced level or equivalent.
-Proficiency in English equivalent to Swedish upper secondary course English 5/A. Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.